oischinger/eufyp2pstream/README.md

 ## Talkback with WebRTC card
 Append the following line to your webrtc-camera card in lovelace: `media: video,audio,microphone` to enable talkback.
 Note that your Home Assistant instance needs to use https with a valid certificate.
 Otherwise browsers will not allow microphone access.

-# FAQ

-# I am experiencing audio delay
-To keep audio in sync I used this parameter in the go2RTC config: `-itsoffset -2` to account for a 2 second audio delay.